/*replace exisiting header phone area with number between a tags*/

 If you were injured in a bicycle accident, you should contact a personal injury attorney immediately who can advise you of your legal rights - there are strict statutes of limitation in place that begin running from the day of the accident, and much shorter ones if the claim should be brought against a municipality.
 An experienced personal injury attorney can help you recover the compensation you deserve for your injuries.

 The Popick Law Firm has over thirty years of experience in obtaining compensation for victims of bicycle accidents.
-Located in Fresh Meadows, Queens, The Popick Law Firm handles personal injury and bicycle accident cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
+Located in Fresh Meadows, NY, The Popick Law Firm handles personal injury and bicycle accident cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
 Contact The Popick Law Firm today for a consultation.